ruthzerihun1629-alt/GDG_REACT/Folder_4/README.md

-Team Members React App
+Product Showcase React App

-A simple React application that displays a list of team members using a reusable component.
-Each team member shows their name, role, and bio, with data passed via props.
+A small React application that displays a list of products using reusable card components.
+Products are rendered dynamically from a static data array, with conditional UI elements based on product properties.

 Features

-Reusable MemberCard component
+Reusable ProductCard component

-Displays multiple team members

-Uses props to pass data from parent to child

-No images or CSS (simple and beginner-friendly)
+Displays product image, name, and price

+Conditional rendering:

+"Out of Stock" if inStock is false

+"Featured" if isFeatured is true

+"Premium Product" if price > 100

+Hide image if no image is provided

+ProductList component renders multiple ProductCards using .map()

+Displays "No products available at the moment." if the product list is empty

 Technologies Used

-React
+React (Functional Components)

-JavaScript
+JavaScript ES6

-React Functional Components
+Vite (for development server)